 If you are concerned about lead in your water you may wish to have your water tested.
-The periodic lead and copper testing at select, high-risk households last occurred in the summer of 2021 and will be repeated in the summer of 2024.
+The periodic lead and copper testing at select, high-risk households last occurred in the summer of 2024 and will be repeated in the summer of 2027.
 (See the data chart.)

-Lead was not detected in any of the thirty-one (31) samples in 2021.
+Lead was detected in two of the thirty-one (31) samples in 2024; however, each sample had lead at less than 3 parts per billion.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at www.epa.gov/safewater/lead.